Albert Adam - pdf. portfolio 2012Albert, Ádám: The Bauxite Crisis, installation, 2014-------------------------------------------------

 Since the installation is neither based on network analysis nor attempts a visual representation of information based on statistics, the represented problems and their roots, which might be linked in various way, are situated in a “cloud of information” around the map of Hungary.
 Therefore, the picture can be read from any direction in several different way.

-H.G.Wells, “The country of the Blind” Although the title limits and constrains the interpretation of the work, the symbolic metaphors of the text create a playful interplay between these social messages with very obvious, sometimes even directly didactic meanings.
+The title of the installation was borrowed from the title of a short story by H.G.Wells, “The country of the Blind” Although the title limits and constrains the interpretation of the work, the symbolic metaphors of the text create a playful interplay between these social messages with very obvious, sometimes even directly didactic meanings.

 The giant poster (and the interior which was built around it as a quotation mark: the modernist sofa and coffee table) recalls the typical interiors of block of flats of the 70s and 80s: a picture of the tropics with palm trees or the snow-coverd mountain tops of the Alps.
 Feelings of (pseudo)familiarity are further reinforced by the table and the literary work lying on it.
 A tension is created between this (seemingly) “jovial”, “hurray-optimistic” picture and the distressing facts which are the reality of our everyday lives.